What is APIC (Additional Paid-In Capital)?

 What is Par Value?

-While the par value is intuitive in that it is a value assigned by the company to each share upon issuance, there are some specific intricacies of par values that help to inform our understanding of APIC.
+Par value is the listed price of a company’s shares that is sold in the primary market.
 Par value is analogous to an “ask” on a secondary market.
 It is the amount a company “asks” for a share of equity in its company.

 The issue price is reflective of the market value or the assessment of investors as to what the value of a share in the company is worth.
 The disparity between what a company asks and what the market thinks of a share is the resulting per share profitability in the above equation.